What Is A Digital Nomad

 Incorporating these tips into your day-to-day routine will lead to success in your remote work and allow you to experience all that life has to offer while enjoying the freedom of being a digital nomad.

-As with any lifestyle, there are challenges.
-The main one with this lifestyle concerns visas and legalities.
+As with any lifestyle, there are challenges to overcome.
+The primary concern with this lifestyle is visas and legalities.
 However, by understanding what is required from country to country, you can better prepare yourself for any obstacles.

 Let’s examine what legalities must be considered when traveling as a digital gypsy.